County councils OK Pam Roach’s choice for state Senate replacement

 After choosing Fortunato, a longtime contractor, the councils then chose Republican Morgan Irwin, 33, an Enumclaw City Council member and Seattle police officer, to fill Fortunato’s House seat.

-Last summer, The Seattle Times reported that Roach had come under FBI scrutiny, partly in connection to her efforts to boost Fortunato’s campaign for the House, including offering him a job in her legislative office.
+Last summer, The Seattle Times reported that Roach had come under FBI scrutiny, partly in connection with her efforts to boost Fortunato’s campaign for the House, including offering him a job in her legislative office.

 In nominating Fortunato for the Senate seat, along with two lesser-known candidates, 31st District Republicans passed over Rep. Drew Stokesbary, who was preferred by many in the party’s more moderate wing.